A California independent contractor has different legal rights and obligations than an employee.

 A California worker is properly considered an independent contractor to whom a wage order does not apply only if the hiring entity establishes all of the following:

-(A) that the worker is free from the control and direction of the hirer in connection with the performance of the work, both under the contract for the performance of such work and in fact;
+(A) The worker is free from the control and direction of the hirer in connection with the performance of the work, both under the contract for the performance of such work and in fact;

 The presumption of an employment relationship and the ABC test thus applies in cases brought under California’s wage orders.